The Children, Young People, Families, Early Intervention and Adult Learning and Empowering Communities Fund

 This programme will include an annual conference, a series of learning and development workshops, 1-2-1 organisational support, networking and learning exchange sessions, and information and resource sharing.
 There will also be links to other sources of support, including local and national provision.

-To view the Support and Engagement Programme for 2016-2017 please click here
+To view the Support and Engagement Programme for 2017-18 Click here

 To view the CYPFEIF & ALEC Fund timeline of activity for 2017-2018 please click here